 Flame barriers became commonplace after fire marshals reported more individuals died or were injured from mattresses or upholstered furniture catching fire than any other type of fire.

 This smart move, however, quickly became problematic for sleepers.
-Flame retardant chemicals, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.
+Chemical fire retardants, such as PBDEs and Tris, can off-gas and cause reactions or negative side-effects.

 The founders of Purple were aware of this issue when they began inventing the perfect bed.
-The goal was to use a flame barrier that would protect customers in the event a fire occurs without harming them on a day-to-day basis.
+The goal was to use a flame barrier that would protect customers in the event a fire occurs without using flame retardants that could harm them on a day-to-day basis.

-We decided not to use chemical treatments, and instead found a special flame barrier fabric with unique non-toxic fibers that naturally slow flames.
+We decided not to use standard chemical flame retardant treatments, and instead found a special flame barrier fabric with unique non-toxic non-chemically treated fibers that naturally slow flames.
 We then got our flame barrier GREENGUARD Gold Certified, which means it meets the health standards for use in environments such as schools and healthcare facilities, to assure our customers that we hold ourselves to the highest safety standards.

-- Latex allergies are somewhat common.
-Many experience a reaction with latex gloves or or other protective products, but what about latex mattresses?
+Latex allergies are somewhat common.
+Many experience a reaction with latex gloves, latex balloons, or other protective products made of latex, but what about latex mattresses?

-- Latex mattresses have somewhat recently made their mark on the bed industry.
+Latex mattresses, especially dunlop latex and synthetic latex, have somewhat recently made their mark on the bed industry.
 Many latex mattress companies claim the proteins responsible for causing a reaction to latex have been washed out of their mattresses.
-Studies have confirmed most proteins in latex extract are not present in mattresses, so those claims may be true, however, the proteins are not completely gone.

 Although few cases of adverse reactions to latex mattresses have been reported, it’s still worth doing ample research about the levels of proteins and processes used by latex mattress companies.